 According to the American College of Obstetricians and Gynecologists, the right treatment can reduce the length and severity of an outbreak – so you’ll want to get a diagnosis if you think you have Herpes and set up a treatment plan so you can help yourself get better faster.

-How do I diagnose cold sores and Herpes?
+How to diagnose cold sores and herpes